 For the third year in a row, Adelphi University has been named to The President’s Higher Education Community Service Honor Roll.
 This is a national award given in recognition to colleges and universities that have shown excellence in developing and implementing effective community engagement and community service programs at their institutions.
 This year, Adelphi was additionally honored by receiving the award “With Distinction,” a category reserved for “top tier applicant institutions.”

-This year marked the first year Adelphi University’s athletics program was honored with the Northeast-10 Presidents’ Cup.
+This year, 2014, marked the second consecutive year Adelphi University’s athletics program was honored with the Northeast-10 Presidents’ Cup.
 The Presidents’ Cup is awarded to the institution that compiles the most cumulative points, based on finishes in the regular-season standings, from all of its programs competing in league championships.
 Adelphi joined the Northeast-10 in 2009.

 As a Forbes Magazine Top College, Adelphi University has been endorsed for what its students get out of their education as opposed to what gets them in to the school.
 Another outlet, Business Insider, ranks Adelphi as #18 of 25 underrated colleges in the country.
 Crain’s New York publication hailed the Robert B. Willumstad School of Business as one of the largest M.B.A. programs in New York based on enrollment.